jlin22/Monopoly/README.md

 #Monopoly
 <b>How to Play</b><br>
 You start off by inputting how many players you want, then have an option of a nickname for each player.
-Then, you roll to see which player goes first. <br>
+Each player has a preset color that corresponds with it.Then, you roll to see which player goes first. <br>
 Most of the rules are given as messages in the middle of the board throughout when you play.
 Your goal is to buy as much property and then build houses and hotels such that you bankrupt other players.
 Once you run out of money, you lose.<br>
 <br><br>
 Working features: <br>